Max-Z80/react-combo-search/README.md

 ### Select Picker
 This fork brings the possibility to search for keywords using a select picker.
 This feature comes in addition to the existing search filters by text or by date.
 It helps the user searching for predefined terms which he otherwise may not know or misspell.
 In order to use this functionnality
-- set a props called secondLevelSelectData props
+- set a props called selectPickerData props
 - add your criteria to selectData as you would do for a search filter by date.

 An example